$40 ~ 1/2 Hour

 A typical treatment is 30 minutes to 60 minutes long and begins with a consultation about your health and lifestyle.
 How will I feel after?

-You are then asked to remove your shoes and socks and sit comfortably in a reclining chair or on a massage table.
+You are then asked to remove your shoes and socks and lay comfortably on a massage table.
 Otherwise you remain fully clothed.

 The reflexologist will assess the feet and then stimulates various points to identify areas of tenderness or tension.